Top Ten Reasons for Trademark Objection in India

 If the applicant violates any of the Trade Marks Rules, then the examiner holds the complete authority to object to the filed application through an examination report.

-A trademark objection could take place due to the various reasons as follows:
+A Trademark objection in India could take place due to the various reasons as follows:

 The trademark applicant must mention his name correctly in the TM application.
 In case he hasn’t done so, the trademark examiner will raise an objection to his application.